-The Primary Years – Foundation to Year 6
+The Junior Years – Foundation to Year 6

-St Martins encourages a love of learning in an encouraging and caring environment throughout the primary years of schooling.
-Nurturing differences and developing compassion and respect for one another and contributing to a friendly community are all part of the primary years experience at St Martins.
+St Martins encourages a love of learning in an encouraging and caring environment throughout the junior years of schooling.
+Nurturing differences and developing compassion and respect for one another and contributing to a friendly community are all part of the junior school experience at St Martins.
 The wellbeing focus across the years aims to cater for the needs of students throughout their stages of social, emotional, cognitive, physical and spiritual development, enhancing life long skills and confidence.